 - Software engineering

-Students also may work with their academic adviser to create a customized a elective focus area plan tailored to their goals and interests.
+Students also may work with their academic adviser to create a customized and elective focus area plan tailored to their goals and interests.

 Specific required curricular elements include a capstone project course sequence, extensive laboratory components, a General Education component from the humanities and social sciences, and leadership and team-building experiences beginning in the first semester.